Getting Involved

 MINIMUM EXPERIENCE

-• Two (2) years’ experience working with high risk and marginalized children and youth, and families, or the equivalent combination of relevant education and experience.
+• One (1) year of experience working with high-risk and marginalized children and youth, and families, or the equivalent combination of relevant education and experience.

 QUALIFICATIONS: